3665 – Anti-CCP

 Intended Purpose

-The Anti-CCP is a quantitative immunoassay for the determination of IgG antibodies against cyclic citrullinated peptides (CCP) in human serum.
+The Anti-CCP is a quantitative enzyme-linked immunosorbent assay (ELISA) for the determination of IgG antibodies against cyclic citrullinated peptides (CCP) in human serum.
 The Anti-CCP is intended as an aid in the diagnosis of rheumatoid arthritis (RA) in conjunction with other clinical and laboratory findings.
 The immunoassay is designed for manual professional in vitro diagnostic use.

 Recently, the detection of antibodies against cyclic citrullinated proteins (CCP) has become increasingly important for the diagnosis of rheumatoid arthritis.
-The starting point was the observation that antibodies against filaggrin were frequently observed in patients with rheumatoid arthritis.
-More detailed investigations into the characterization of the epitopes established that these antibodies are directed in particular against the citrullinated forms of filaggrin.
+Researchers first noticed that many patients with rheumatoid arthritis had antibodies against filaggrin.
+Further studies showed that these antibodies specifically target the citrullinated forms of filaggrin.
 The citrullination of proteins occurs enzymatically by deimination of arginine to citrulline.
 This modification is associated with a change in the charge state of the protein and thus in its structure and antigenic properties.

-Instead of the isolated filaggrin, cyclic citrullinated peptides (CCP) with relevant epitopes are increasingly being used as the basis for immunoassays for the determination of specific IgG antibodies.
-Through the cyclization of synthetic peptides, the citrulline epitopes are placed in an exposed position, resulting in a significant improvement in the diagnostic properties – especially the specificity – of the test systems.
+Immunoassays now use cyclic citrullinated peptides (CCP) with relevant epitopes instead of isolated filaggrin to detect specific IgG antibodies.
+Cyclizing synthetic peptides exposes the citrulline epitopes, which significantly improves the diagnostic performance, especially test specificity.
 Today, the determination of IgG antibodies against CCP serves as a specific and early marker for rheumatoid arthritis.
 In addition, the presence of CCP antibodies has a high prognostic value for an erosive course of the disease.

 Product Specifications